 Spikeball on the Beach.
 So we brought this with us, but I had to include it because the fluffy sand is perfect for this game.
 It was hard to get my boys to leave the beach or do anything else.
 My youngest was covered head-to-toe from diving for the ball.
 Don’t know about Spikeball?
 They bill it as a cross between foursquare and volleyball.
 Here’s where you can get it.
 And here are the rules.

 Serenity by the Sea Spa.
-Whether you linger on a girl’s getaway, or escape for a few hours while hubby takes the kids, the Serenity Spa at the Hilton Sandestin was a real treat.
-We soaked in the whirlpool, took a steam and floated in the zero-gravity lounge chairs.
-But of course the show-stopper was a 50-minute massage that included aromatherapy, hot stones and warm towels.
+Whether you linger on a girl’s getaway or escape for a few hours while hubby takes the kids, the Serenity Spa at the Hilton Sandestin was a real treat.
+We soaked in the whirlpool, took steam and floated in the zero-gravity lounge chairs.
+But, of course, the show-stopper was a 50-minute massage that included aromatherapy, hot stones, and warm towels.
 Ahhhhh.